Learning to Solve Constrained Bilevel Control Co-Design Problems: Learning to Solve Bilevel Optimization

 This leads to upper-level predictions from $\cN_{\theta}$ which are initialized close to satisfying the coupling constraint~\eqref{UL-coupling}, so that its end-to-end training with the differentiable correction~\eqref{CCC-pgd} tends to produce feasible solutions to the full problem \eqref{UL}.

 \textbf{Training Routine.} An overall training scheme is summarized in Algorithm \ref{alg:NCC}, in terms of one epoch of stochastic gradient descent.
 Each data input sample $\bm{p}_{(i)}$ represents a distinct instance of problem \eqref{UL}, for which an initial solution estimate $\hat{\bm{y}}$ is predicted at line 3.
 The sequence \eqref{CCC-pgd} makes up lines $4$-$8$.
 For each of $m$ \emph{correction steps}, $\hat{\bm{y}}$ is iteratively refined by taking a step toward feasibility of the coupling constraint \eqref{UL-coupling}.
-The gradient $\hat{\bm{g}}$ at line 6 is calculated as per equation \eqref{eq:violation_grad}.
-The penalty loss \eqref{eq:soft_loss} is then evaluated w.r.t. the refined estimate $\hat{\bm{y}}$ and its lower-level pair.
+The gradient $\hat{\bm{g}}$ at line 6 is calculated per equation \eqref{eq:violation_grad}.
+The loss \eqref{eq:soft_loss} is then evaluated w.r.t. the refined estimate $\hat{\bm{y}}$ and its lower-level pair.
 If needed, at test time, more than $m$ iterations may be applied in the correction routine.
 Note that Algorithm \ref{alg:NCC} describes only the \emph{forward pass} of the training routine.
-Line 11 encapsulates backpropagation through all components of the model, implemented with a combination of automatic differentiation and implicit differentiation via differentiable solver libraries, as described above.
+Line 11 encapsulates backpropagation through all components of the model, implemented with a combination of automatic differentiation and implicit differentiation via the differentiable solvers, as described above.